cloudacademypilot/azure-ai-ml-document-processing-lab/steps/01_using_form_recognizer_studio_for_document_processing/documentation.md

 ## Form Recognizer Studio

 Form Recognizer Studio is an online tool to visually explore, understand, train, and integrate features from the Form Recognizer service into your applications.
-The studio provides a platform for you to experiment with the different Form Recognizer models and sample their returned data in an interactive manner without the need to write code.
+The studio provides a platform for you to experiment with the different Form Recognizer models and interactively sample their returned data without the need to write code.

 ## Form Recognizer Studio features